jagrutee-g/IT-Vedant-python-project_Fashion-Store-Management/README.md

 # IT-Vedant-python-project_Fashion-Store-Management
-Please run setup.py first for installing all depended libraries.
-If it does not work please use the followin commands to install the depended libraries:
+Please use the following commands to install the depended libraries:

+windows command window

+python -m pip install mysql
+python -m pip install pandas

+Anaconda command prompt

+conda install mysql
+conda install pandas

+..more will be updated as code is corrected.